burlachenkok/exploring-python3/python3-note.md

 ```
 This file demonstrated the memory segments and libraries mapped by a program.
 There is no information about size.
 This information should be derived from you somehow.
 Specifically, each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped.

 In Linux OS the OS concept by design is tried to be represented as files.
 Dynamic (Shared) Libraries are also files.
-And you can obtain a list of all open files with the following command:
+And you can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
 ```bash
 lsof -p `pidof python`
 ```

-The lsof command can also be used to look into open Internet network connections in the system:
+The [lsof](https://linux.die.net/man/8/lsof) command can also be used to look into open Internet network connections in the system:
 ```bash
 lsof -i
 ```